Frequently asked questions

 When is the best time to fish for salmon?

-We catch good numbers of salmon in mid January on the Tay.
-However the vast majority of the fish caught at this time are not fresh run salmon (called ‘springers’), they are post-spawn salmon (known as ‘kelts’).
+We catch good numbers of salmon in mid- to late January on the Tay.
+However the vast majority of the fish caught at this time are not fresh-run salmon (called ‘springers’), they are post-spawn salmon (known as ‘kelts’).
 There is a chance of a fresh run spring salmon at this time, but it’s a slim one.

-The best chance of very good quality salmon is during May on most of the rivers we fish, with the exception of the Secret River which has it’s first run in early August.
+The best chance of very good quality salmon is during May on most of the rivers we fish, with the exception of the Secret River in Argyllshire which has its first run in early August.